mrismanaziz/Reforestation/README.md

-## Why do mathematicians hate the U.S.?
-Because it's indivisible.
+## How do you fix a damaged jack-o-lantern?
+You use a pumpkin patch.